-Principal Use or Structure

-The primary or main use of land or buildings as distinguished from subordinate, incidental or accessory uses.
+Principal Use or Structure The primary or main use of land or buildings as distinguished from official newspaper of the Township.

-Public Hearing

-An official public meeting for which notice has been published in the official newspaper of the Township.
+Public Hearing An official public meeting for which notice has been published in the subdivisions 15 and 15a.

-Public Waters

-Any waters as defined in Minnesota Statutes, section 103G.005, subdivisions 15 and 15a.
 The official determination of the size and ordinary high water level of public waters shall be made by the Commissioner of the Minnesota Department of Natural Resources.